 What if I’m not an eligible professional?

-A couple of our lenders offer 85% waived LMI even if you’re not one of the above professionals.
+A couple of our lenders offer 85% waived LMI even if you’re not one of the professionals listed above.

-You may evenqualify for a mortgage insurance discount depending on your loan amount, loan to value ratio (LVR) and your level of income.
+You may even qualify for a mortgage insurance discount, depending on your loan amount, LVR and your level of income.

 Can you cancel LMI?